data-forge/data-forge-ts/README.md

 ## From the browser

-Data-Forge also works in the browser (just don't try call readFile, etc - some functions only work under Node.js).
+Data-Forge also works in the browser, just don't include Data-Forge FS or try to call readFile or writeFile - the file system functions only work under Node.js.

 ### Install

-Install via Bower (you can also use Browserify or Webpack, see below).
+Install via Bower (or NPM)

     bower install --save data-forge